 In addition to Pupil Premium funding, the Literacy and Numeracy Catch-up Premium fund provides schools with an additional funding source.
 The school is given £500 for each Year 7 pupil who did not make at least expected progress in Reading and/or Maths at the end of Key Stage 2.

-Please click the following to see our Pupil Premium and Catch Up funding Strategy Document for 2018-19 and Impact statement from 2017-18
+Please click the following to see our Pupil Premium and Catch up funding Strategy document for 2019/20 (incorporating 3-year plan) and Impact Statement from 2018/19

 Please click the following to see the Ernulf Academy building Blocks support for disadvantaged pupils